 The Monocacy Cemetery is located in the rural crossroads community of Beallsville in western Montgomery County, Maryland.
 The site is associated with Montgomery County’s early religious history, Civil War activity in the area, and the commemoration of the Civil War.
 The cemetery reflects a broad spectrum of American funerary customs, with a wide variety of grave styles; from the simple graves of Revolutionary War patriots to the ornate burial plots of the Victorian era to the standardized markers of the twentieth century.
 The overall design of the cemetery reflects a transition from a small church burial ground, to a picturesque landscape influenced by the “rural” cemetery movement, to an early twentieth-century perpetual care lawn cemetery.
 The thirteen-acre cemetery continues to be used as an active burial ground.

 Our Vision & Mission

 The Monocacy Cemetery Company strives to provide a peaceful environment in which persons may grieve and reflect upon their departed loved ones, as well as a staff that provides high-quality cemetery services.

-Since 2006, Monocacy Cemetery has been meticulously researched and documented and is currently Maryland’s most-archived cemetery providing fully-digitized burial records, complete photographic resources for every burial location, entire family trees for each person buried, and a gallery of over 3,000 portraits of those buried.
+Since 2006, Monocacy Cemetery has been meticulously researched and documented, providing fully-digitized burial records, complete photographic resources for every burial location, entire family trees for each person buried, and a gallery of over 3,500 portraits of those buried here.